 Since 2006, Mark Bishop (Kimley-Horn Twin Cities) has volunteered with Clare Housing in Minneapolis, Minnesota, providing meals, home repair, and friendship to the residents living with HIV/AIDS.

-Inspired by his time spent at a similar organization in Northern Virginia, Mark sought out Clare Housing in Minnesota for volunteer opportunities.
+Inspired by his time spent at a similar organization in Northern Virginia, Mark sought out Clare Housing for opportunities to support its residents.
 He began cooking dinner a few times per month, helping with yard work, and spending time with the people who lived there.
-He eventually brought his family along and forged strong relationships with the residents.
+He eventually brought his family along and forged strong bonds with the residents.

-Mark was able to get his Kimley-Horn coworkers involved in an unexpected way: “Every time I made dinner, I’d bring a Crock-Pot into the office to cook the food during the day.
-Needless to say, the smell of food around the office got people pretty intrigued.”
-After discovering the purpose behind the Crock-Pot, other employees asked to join the volunteer efforts.
-From yard work and visitations to dinners and beyond, more and more Kimley-Horn employees joined Mark at Clare Housing.
+Then, more Kimley-Horn coworkers got involved in an unexpected way: “Every time I made dinner, I’d bring a Crock-Pot into the office to cook the food during the day.
+The smell of food around the office intrigued my team.”
+After discovering the purpose behind the Crock-Pot, employees asked to join Mark.
+From yard work and visitations to dinners and beyond, the Twin Cities office has developed a lasting relationship with Clare Housing.

-Through Mark’s involvement, the Kimley-Horn Foundation has been able to provide grant assistance to Clare Housing.
-This funding has been used to buy supplies, maintain the houses, and provide resources for staff to repair or replace many items.
-With the help of Mark and the Kimley-Horn Foundation, those in need of Clare Housing’s resources now have a place to call home.
+Through the office’s steady involvement, the Kimley-Horn Foundation has provided grant assistance to Clare Housing to buy supplies, maintain the houses, and supply resources for staff to repair and replace household items.